 The second problem is more serious.
-That is, we could not show the existence of a solution $p(t)$ to (\ref{TP2}) defined on $\mathbb{R}_+$.
+That is, we cannot show the existence of a solution $p(t)$ to (\ref{TP2}) defined on $\mathbb{R}_+$.
 The essential problem is the following: because $\mathbb{R}^L_{++}$ is open, $C\subset \mathbb{R}^L_{++}$ may be not compact even if it is bounded and closed in the relative topology of $\mathbb{R}^L_{++}$.
 The existence of a solution to (\ref{TP2}) whose trajectory is included in $\mathbb{R}^L_{++}$ is called the `viability problem'.
 To solve this viability problem, we can use the {\bf strong boundary condition} of the excess demand function.
 Consider a pure exchange economy $E$ such that the excess demand function $\zeta$ is a single-valued function.
 We say that $\zeta$ satisfies the strong boundary condition if and only if for every sequence $(p^k)$ in $\mathbb{R}^L_{++}$ such that $p^k\to p\in \mathbb{R}^L_+\setminus (\mathbb{R}^L_{++}\cup \{0\})$ as $k\to \infty$,

-If the set $\Omega_i$ is bounded from below, then $\zeta$ usually satisfies the strong boundary condition.
+Suppose that $\Omega_i$ is bounded from below.
+Then, by Walras' law, this condition is equivalent to the usual boundary condition, and thus $\zeta$ usually satisfies this condition.
 Theorem 7 of Hosoya and Yu (2013) states that if $\zeta$ is single-valued, continuous, and homogeneous of degree zero, and it satisfies Walras' law and the strong boundary condition, then there exists a solution to (\ref{TP2}) defined on $\mathbb{R}_+$.
 Therefore, if the economy $E$ is second-type quasi-linear, then we can solve the viability problem positively.

 However, in first-type quasi-linear economies, there is no known method for solving the viability problem.
 Therefore, it is hard to prove the existence of a solution $p(t)$ to (\ref{TP2}) defined on $\mathbb{R}_+$, and thus the global stability is also difficult to verify.